csc301-winter-2020/team-project-3-matron/deliverable-1/planning.md

    * How do you prioritize tasks?
    * How do tasks get assigned to team members?
    * How do you determine the status of work from inception to completion?

-Our team's primary means of internal communication is via Discord.
-Our group's server has 5 total text channels split into two categories:
- * Organizational: Three text channels under this category are used to make team-wide announcements, post meeting minutes, and share important notes as they come up.
- * Production: Two text channels here are used for general chat and issue discussion when it requires the attention of some or all other team members.
-This server provides a quick means of instant messaging between the group while still organizing messages into unique and useful categories.
-There are also 4 voice chat rooms which our team members may join at any time.
-We have multiple voice chat rooms so that members may split off into pairs or small groups and work on issues/files together.

-Our team also has a Trello board where we use a form of Kanban.
-We post important information (To-do lists, pending tasks, links to Google documents, etc.) here as well.
-Group members can see when one member takes on a specific task, as well as when it is completed.

 #### Q9: What are the rules regarding how your team works?